 Arrival & Departure

-Required internal group flights on day 2 and the second-to-last day of your itinerary, between Winnipeg and Churchill, are not included in the rate; see the mandatory transfer package information listed in this trip’s Exclusions (Rates & Dates tab).
+Required internal group flights on day 2 and the second-to-last day of your itinerary, between Winnipeg and Churchill, are not included in the rate; see the mandatory transfer package information listed in this trip’s Exclusions.

-The Tundra Lodge Adventure is a genuine wilderness experience, located in an exceptionally remote and rugged area that is accessed via a charter flight.
+The Tundra Lodge & Autumn Air Adventure is a genuine wilderness experience, located in an exceptionally remote and rugged area that is accessed via a charter flight.
 Activities take place in this remote and rugged environment with unpredictable weather, so be prepared for a true wilderness adventure.
-Active days revolve around watching for bears from the Tundra Lodge and possible excursions in polar rovers.
+Active days revolve around watching for bears from the Tundra Lodge, possible excursions in polar rovers, a helicopter flight from the tundra and tundra exploration by foot.
 A night may be spent watching for the aurora borealis.
-Other daytime activities may include free time in Churchill, dog sledding or an opportunity for an optional helicopter excursion over the tundra.
+Other daytime activities may include free time in Churchill and dog sledding.

-Single travelers wishing to book a double-occupancy room may do so at a $195 (2019-2020) supplement for all trips except the Tundra Lodge & Town Adventure itinerary, which requires a single supplement of $595 (2019), in addition to the per-person listed rate in select cabins upon availability.
+Single travelers wishing to book a double-occupancy room may do so at a $195 (2020) supplement for all trips except the Tundra Lodge & Town Adventure itinerary, which requires a single supplement of $595 (2020), in addition to the per-person listed rate in select cabins upon availability.
+Solo travelers willing to share, please ask your Adventure Specialist about the possibility of matching with a roommate, upon availability.

 Families & Children